joone/fosscomics/content/posts/7. ITS and hacker culture/index.md

 title: 7.
 ITS and hacker culture
 date: "2022-12-18"
 image: image8.png
-description: The hacker culture started with the Tech Model Railroad Club at MIT.
-This club made moving model trains and studied how the trains would not collide with each other..
+description: The hacker culture at MIT began with the Tech Model Railroad Club, which explored controlling trains via the PDP-1.
+This experimentation fostered the hacker ethos, leading to the development of the first video game, Spacewar!, and the ITS.
+The open, collaborative nature of ITS at the MIT AI Lab, accessible through ARPAnet, significantly influenced the hacker culture and laid the groundwork for the free/open-source software movement...
 tags: ITS, hacker, PDP-1, PDP-6, DEC, ARPAnet, MIT AI Lab, Multics
 ---